 …overwhelming because story after story bounces off the walls while thousands more innocents are slaughtered to the drum of perceived inaction. …overwhelming because I couldn’t shake the notion that this chamber was an echo chamber empty of the voices of dissent who so needed to hear what the nuns or the Muellers or Samia might have to say.
 I walked away drained, depressed.
 I was powerless to affect this situation, or felt I was even if the work I’m currently doing does make a small dent in someones’ lives somewhere.

-To hear of the pain and suffering and to know of the callousness of our world – a world grown especially callous as evidenced by the fiasco that calls itself the 2016 Presidential Election – can leave you a little drained.
+To hear of the pain and suffering and to know of the callousness of our world – a world grown especially callous as evidenced by the fiasco that calls itself American politics of the day – can leave you a little drained.
 I didn’t have to endure what they did, so why should hearing it be so hard on my privileged psyche?
 I get why we would rather post silly memes and indulge ourselves in infotainment than actually endure true stories of what’s happening to people in this world.
 Isolationism is some kind of avoidance disorder promising us a life free of the suffering of others, and thereby making it a lie.
 And I get it, because there are times where I, too, would like to curl up in a ball and pretend I’d never heard those stories, the ones that needed to be told.